OurHeritageOurStories/ohos-observatory/README.md

 There is a test suite avaiable.
 To run the tests, follow the instructions above to run with the database activated.
 Once this is setup, open a terminal in the main /ohos-observatory/ direcory, and run the below command
   > npm run test

+### WSL issues

+There are some known issues with WSL.
+If you run this project using WSL and actively using the Linux portion for development, you will likely run into issues related to timing of POST requests that cross the Windows/Linux barrier.
+This is inconsistent, and seems to show itself mostly when sending the config to Kong, and when running the automated tests.
+This bug has been noted, and is in the list of tasks to work on.
+Temporary workaround: if something fails due to a timeout issue, re-try.
+It may take a few times, but sometimes the large delay simply won’t happen, and the timeout issue goes away.